 - 1. The essential functions for the physical therapy student will be posted on the Department website for review by potential applicants. - 2.
-Each accepted student will receive the essential functions and will be required to verify that he or she is able to perform the essential functions, and will specify whether he or she will require accommodations to do so. - 3.
+Each accepted first year student will receive the Undergraduate DPT Student Handbook which contains the essential functions. - 3.
 Prior to beginning graduate Doctor of Physical Therapy courses, each student will be required to submit the Pre Academic Health Clearance Form, completed by a health care provider.
 The health care provider will certify that the student is able to perform the essential functions and will state whether the student will require accommodations to do so.
-Students who do not present a valid Pre Academic Health Clearance Form will not be permitted to enroll in Physical Therapy courses. - 4.
-If a DPT student has special learning needs and will require accommodations, he or she must contact the Office for Students with Disabilities (OSD) to develop a Plan of
+Students who do not present a valid Pre Academic Health Clearance Form will not be permitted to enroll in Doctor of Physical Therapy courses. - 4.
+If a DPT student has special learning needs and will require accommodations, he or she must contact the Office for Students with Disabilities (OSD) to develop a Plan of Accommodations.

-- Accommodations.
 A student who requires accommodations and does not develop a Plan of Accommodations through the OSD will not be granted accommodations in DPT courses.
 Accommodations are provided on an individual course basis. - 5.
 Appropriate documentation of necessary accommodations must be received in writing by the DPT course instructor for each course, or accommodations will not be granted for that course. - 6.
-It is the student's responsibility to submit a Plan of Accommodations to the instructor for each course in which the student wishes to request accommodation. - 7.
 A student who experiences a change in health status at any point during the program must submit documentation of medical clearance to return to class, laboratory, or clinical education with or without accommodations.
 If the student will require accommodations, the student must contact the OSD to develop a Plan of Accommodations.
 A student who requires accommodations and does not develop a Plan of Accommodations through the OSD will not be granted accommodations in DPT courses.